edwinyjlim/meta/requests-for-comments/2024-05-19-hogtok-project-dopamine-brainrot.md

 ## Open Questions
 - Is the short-form format only effective for UI-level or high-level product overviews?
     - Can we meaningfully show and explain code in 30s-60s?
 - Should the goal be conversion (i.e. getting users to sign up) or feature adoption (i.e. getting existing users to try new features)?
     - IMO we should focus on feature adoption / awareness
 - What other topics could HogTok videos be great for?
-    - "Behind-the-scenes" or "Founderfluence" videos (e.g., James sharing roadmap vision or industry commentary)
+    - Behind-the-scenes or "Founderfluence" videos (e.g., James or Tim sharing roadmap vision)
     - Adapted customer stories
     - Community spotlights

 ## Proposed next steps
-- Ship hackathon MVP under feature flag (this week May 19-23) @javier
+- Ship hackathon MVP under feature flag (this week May 19-23) @jabahamondes
 - Create an overview HogTok video for each PostHog top-line product like error tracking, LLM observability, data warehouse, surveys etc. (next week May 26-30)
 - Create a few more feature tutorial Hogtok videos (?)